*This post may contain affiliate links. Please see my disclosure for more details!*

 For the Cupcakes + Syrup

-- Add in the Flour and Eggs, and beat again till smooth.
+- Add in the flour and eggs, and beat again until smooth.

 - Once the cupcakes have baked, leave them to cool for about 5 minutes, then drizzle over the syrup, letting it soak in.
 About 1tbsp per cupcake!

 For the Buttercream

 - Make sure your unsalted butter is at room temperature.
 Beat it for about 3-4 minutes on its own to make sure its really soft and supple.